Nancy has taught beginning and intermediate crochet classes at the local community college. Her collection of hooks and needles is huge.

 How to Crochet an Easter Bunny

 You can attach a pin or a magnet to the back to make this bunny decoration.
 It might even look cute attached to the handle of the Easter basket.
+You can use leftover yarn as this takes very few yards and very little time to make up.

 What You'll Need: